finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             var code = code_example;  // string | The code of the portfolio group to remove the portfolio from.
 Together with the scope this uniquely identifies the portfolio group. var portfolioScope = portfolioScope_example;  // string | The scope of the portfolio being removed from the portfolio group. var portfolioCode = portfolioCode_example;  // string | The code of the portfolio being removed from the portfolio group.
-Together with the scope this uniquely identifies the portfolio to remove. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The effective datetime from which the portfolio will be removed from the portfolio group.
+Together with the scope this uniquely identifies the portfolio to remove. var effectiveAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset | The effective datetime from which the portfolio will be removed from the portfolio group.

             try
             {